andrew/ultimate-awesome/README.md

 - [Awesome-Low-Level-Vision-Research-Groups](https://github.com/Kobaayyy/Awesome-Low-Level-Vision-Research-Groups) - A Collection of Low Level Vision Research Groups.
 - [awesome-helix](https://github.com/rajasegar/awesome-helix) - Awesome list of resources for the Helix editor.
 - [awesome-osint-chrome-extensions](https://github.com/ubikron/awesome-osint-chrome-extensions) - Chrome Extensions for OSINT.
+- [awesome-prompt-engineering](https://github.com/brandonhimpfen/awesome-prompt-engineering) - A curated list of resources, tools, papers, and platforms for prompt engineering in large language models (LLMs) and generative AI.
 - [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.
+- [AwesomeLLM4APR](https://github.com/iSEngLab/AwesomeLLM4APR) - [TOSEM 2026]A Systematic Literature Review on Large Language Models for Automated Program Repair.
 - [awesome-sgx](https://github.com/Jim8y/awesome-sgx) - A curated list of SGX code and resources.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [awesome-minimal-sites](https://github.com/nilbuild/awesome-minimal-sites) - An opinionated collection of minimal yet beautiful websites.
 - [SLAM-Resources-for-Beginner](https://github.com/Taeyoung96/SLAM-Resources-for-Beginner) - Highly recommended resources for SLAM newbies (Lecture, Reviewed paper, Books, Tutorial, etc).
 - [awesome-chip-8](https://github.com/tobiasvl/awesome-chip-8) - List of CHIP-8 resources.
 - [awesome-video-object-detection](https://github.com/zhanghengdev/awesome-video-object-detection) - This is a list of awesome articles about object detection from video.
-- [awesome-prompt-engineering](https://github.com/brandonhimpfen/awesome-prompt-engineering) - A curated list of resources, tools, papers, and platforms for prompt engineering in large language models (LLMs) and generative AI.
 - [awesome-machine-learning-fluid-mechanics](https://github.com/ikespand/awesome-machine-learning-fluid-mechanics) - Curated list for ML in FM.
-- [AwesomeLLM4APR](https://github.com/iSEngLab/AwesomeLLM4APR) - [TOSEM 2026]A Systematic Literature Review on Large Language Models for Automated Program Repair.
 - [awesome-legacy-code](https://github.com/legacycoderocks/awesome-legacy-code) - A curated list of legacy systems with publicly available source code.
 - [awesome-danmaku](https://github.com/OpenDanmakuCommunity/awesome-danmaku) - A collaborative list of awesome danmaku resources. 开源弹幕资源列表。.
+- [Awesome-macOS-Red-Teaming](https://github.com/tonghuaroot/Awesome-macOS-Red-Teaming) - List of Awesome macOS Red Teaming Resources.
 - [awesome-linux-apps](https://github.com/cuongtk8/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.
 - [awesome-esbuild](https://github.com/egoist/awesome-esbuild) - A curated list of awesome esbuild resources.
 - [awesome-plonk](https://github.com/Fluidex/awesome-plonk) - A curated list of awesome things related to plonk proof system.
-- [Awesome-macOS-Red-Teaming](https://github.com/tonghuaroot/Awesome-macOS-Red-Teaming) - List of Awesome macOS Red Teaming Resources.
 - [awesome-platform-engineering](https://github.com/toptechevangelist/awesome-platform-engineering) - An awesome list of Platform Engineering 平台工程列表.
 - [Awesome-Human-Video-Generation](https://github.com/wentaoL86/Awesome-Human-Video-Generation) - A work list of recent human video generation method.
 This repository focus on half/full body human video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
 Our details survey is online now.
 - [awesome-simd](https://github.com/awesome-simd/awesome-simd) - A curated list of awesome SIMD frameworks, libraries and software.
 - [awesome-ai-directory](https://github.com/iamcorey/awesome-ai-directory) - AI资源工具导航站收录 / Find all the best AI directories.
+- [awesome-cgm](https://github.com/irinastatslab/awesome-cgm) - List of CGM datasets.
 - [Awesome-Decision-Making-Reinforcement-Learning](https://github.com/jiachenli94/Awesome-Decision-Making-Reinforcement-Learning) - A selection of state-of-the-art research materials on decision making and motion planning.
 - [awesome-fullstack](https://github.com/kevindeasis/awesome-fullstack) - ¯\_(ツ)_/¯ Learn to code: curated list to learn full stack.
 Includes learning materials and other resources~.
 - [Awesome-AI4DigitalPathology](https://github.com/lingxitong/Awesome-AI4DigitalPathology) - A Curated List of Awesome Works in Computational Pathology, Aiming to Serve as a One-stop Resource for Researchers, Practitioners, and Enthusiasts Interested in Digital Pathology.